Etien Velikonja: Rio Ave (loan)

 After months of waiting for his Premier League debut, Cardiff City loaned him to Rio Ave in January 2014 until the end of the season.
-He played two cup finals with Nuno Espirito Santo's team but lost both the Taça de Portugal and Taça da Liga finals against Benfica.
+He played two cup finals with Nuno Espírito Santo's team but lost both the Taça de Portugal and Taça da Liga finals against Benfica.

 Lierse (loan)

 With Cardiff City swiftly relegated to the Championship, Velikonja was loaned out again in January 2015.
 Former Slovenia national team manager Slaviša Stojanović brought Velikonja to Lierse.
 After the team was relegated from the top division in 2014–15, Velikonja scored eight goals in his first eight appearances of the season during the 2015–16 Belgian Second Division.
 With mid-table Lierse struggling in the fight for promotion, Velikonja broke his all-time goalscoring record for a single season by scoring his 21st goal against Heist on 19 March 2016.
 Velikonja finished the season with a record goal tally of 24 and as the league's top scorer for the second time in his career.
 Lierse finished seventh and avoided the drop to Belgian amateur league football.
 He was voted as the player of the season by Lierse fans.